Instructor Articulation Resources

 If you want your course to meet a general education requirement, you must first have it approved for Cabrillo local GE by Cabrillo's Academic Council:

-CAL-GETC Standards 1.0 - Effective Fall 2025
+-CAL-GETC Standards 1.2 - Effective Fall 2025

-Ethnic Studies - Area F submission guidance from CCCCO August, 2022
+-Ethnic Studies - Area F submission guidance from CCCCO August 2022

 Timelines: eLumen submission to course offering:

 If your course is seeking UC transferability and/or transferable General Education status (CSU or IGETC), it can take up to one and one-half years before you can offer the course.
 It is not helpful to students nor advisable to offer the course before all statuses are achieved, as they are not retroactive for students.
-Please consult with the Articulation Director.
+Please consult with the Articulation Officer.

-UC transferability submissions - once a year in June - approvals in August
+-UC transferability submissions - once a year in June - approvals in August

-CSU GE and IGETC* submissions - once a year in December - approvals received in April
+-CSU GE and IGETC* submissions - once a year in December - approvals received in April

 *courses seeking IGETC status must first be approved for UC transferability, and then reviewed for GE.
 Courses may be offered the following Fall, but not before.

-You should focus on "ASSIST Agreements by Major" when researching our course articulations or lack of articulation.
+Focus on "ASSIST Agreements by Major" when researching our course articulations or lack of articulation.
 Development of transferable courses that meet major preparation requirements and/or general education requirements for students should be the priority, and are usually the only course articulations accepted by the universities.

 TMC - Transfer Model Curriculum - are the templates from which California Community Colleges are required to build our Associate Degrees for Transfer (ADT) - AA-T and AS-T degrees.
 The templates have been vetted by CCC and CSU faculty through the Faculty Discipline Review Group process, and are re-reviewed every five-years.
 The college is required to have our AA-T and AS-T degrees updated to align with the most current approved TMC.

-The template includes Core courses that are common requirements at ALL CSU's, LIST A, LIST B (and occasionally LIST C), courses that give options to students depending upon their specific CSU campus goal.
+The template includes Core courses that are common requirements at all CSU's, LIST A, LIST B (and occasionally LIST C), courses that give options to students depending upon their specific CSU campus goal.
 Students are advised to use ASSIST.org to effectively choose the courses required for lower-division major preparation and meet the requirements of the AA-T/AS-T degree.

 OR, courses that meet the specific parameters of the TMC template or are articulated in the similar major at a CSU.

-WHY DON'T WE HAVE AN ADT DEGREE IN YOUR DISCIPLINE?
 In order for a TMC to be developed and result in an ADT degree, a minimum of four CSU's must have the major, and a minimum of 200 students per year must be transferring into that major.
 As of Fall, 2020, all the ADT's that meet that criteria have been developed.

 OR, the college might not teach enough of the required courses on the TMC to be able to offer the degree;